PCRinus/looties-backend/README.md

 - One for the websockets server

 There is a [cors middleware in the NestJS API setup](./src/main.ts), but you also need to configure cors in the websockets server [(chat for example)](./src/chat/chat.gateway.ts).

+### Digitalocean builds failing because of new Prisma types/properties

+DigitalOcean will cache the `node_modules` folder between builds if the `package.json` has not changed.

+This will sometimes make the build fail, because of new db schema properties introduced in the latest migration.
+To fix this, [clear the deploy cache, and rebuild](https://docs.digitalocean.com/products/app-platform/reference/buildpacks/nodejs/#clearing-the-cache).